gbdanielbr/jokenpo-react-ts/README.md

 ## Front-End Development Challenge

 ### Description:
-In this branch I develop a game logic that will permit more than two players in the game.

 In this repository I develop a 'Rock, Paper, Scissors, Lizard, Spock' game as a challenge using TypeScript and ReactJS.
-The objective is to develop the game for two players, receive their choices and then shows the winner.
+The objective is to develop the game for two, three or four players, receive their choices and then shows the winner.
 I also implemented a score counting logic and a reset button.

 ---